Hussainajhar8/tech257_docker/README.md

   - Use `docker build` command to create a Docker image.

 - **Running Containers**:
-  - Execute `docker run <image>` command to run a Docker container.
+  - Use the `docker run <image>` command to run a Docker container.
 If the image is not found locally, Docker will pull it from Docker Hub.
    ![alt text](img/image-1.png)

 - **Checking Status**: